Review: Roy, Gold, Red, and Rick!

 Before I gush about how pretty battloid is, let’s start off with some critical notes.
 The backpack sits up VERY high and doesn’t tuck tightly enough against the toy’s back.
 The vents at the bottom edge of the chest are rather large.
 The spotlights in-set from each shoulder are simply painted yellow instead of being translucent plastic.
 The integrated hands, while impressive in their functionality, look a little off.
 Moving on to the positives, the included fixed-posed hands look tremendous.
 The paint work is superb.
 This toy is what Arcadia considers a “premium finish” and then some with panel lining and seemingly more paint applications.
 There are plenty of nearly microscopic but legible “No Step” signs, “DANGER”, and even the white “VF” right above the foot which is done wonderfully subtly.

-If you didn’t already think this toy had crazy painted detail work, you certainly will when you remove the nosecone to install the batteries and find more painted detail underneath.
+If you didn’t already think this toy had crazy amounts of painted detail, you will when you remove the nosecone to install the batteries and find more painted detail underneath.
 Clear plastic inserts were used on the leading door for the rear landing gear and the lights nearest the body on the wings and look great.
-The landing gear aren’t very pretty and if you’re used to the missiles on these toys being the same hue as the craft, you probably won’t like the pinkish white used here.
-While fighter mode overall is very attractive, there does appear to be a slight angle upward on the legs and a bit too much downward angle on the backpack.
+The landing gear aren’t very pretty nor is the pinkish hue of the missiles.
+While fighter mode overall is attractive, there is a slight angle upward on the legs and a bit too much downward angle on the backpack.
 You can bend the knees a bit to lessen the effect of thrust pointing up but this makes the backpack point down harder (and be careful as you massage this angles as the legs are pegged into the backpack).

-The display stand is an awful neon green contraption with a UN spacy kite molded into the base.
+The display stand for the first release Fokker is an awful neon green contraption with a UN spacy kite molded into the base.
+Mercifully, subsequent releases come with a clear display stand.

 Despite being an almost entirely black toy, the Dark Gold and Red versions have just as much painted on detail as the regular release toy.
 Though the dark panel lining is largely absent, as it wouldn’t be seen, there is some light silver panel lining on the back of the toy.
 The Dark versions also include missiles that are color-matched to the toy and have a clear display stand eliminating two big visual negatives from the regular release toy.

-This toy tries to bring together everything you like about the Yamato 1/60 Version 2 toy (now sold by Arcadia) and the Bandai Hi-Metal R. You’ll get the features you like from the Yamato design including:
+Version 1.0 toys try to bring together everything you like about the Yamato 1/60 Version 2 toy (now sold by Arcadia) and the Bandai Hi-Metal R, Version 1.5 toys add some elements from Bandai’s DX line.
+You’ll get the features you like from the Yamato design including:

 1) Opening canopy with removable pilot figure